candera/causatum/README.md

 A Clojure library designed to generate streams of timed events based on stochastic state machines.

+## Liveness Advisory

+"I see the only thing you've changed in a year is the README.
+Is this project still alive?"

+Yep.
+As of this writing (25-Sep-2014) I consider this library alive and well, and expect it to continue to be so.
+The reason there haven't been any updates is that although I can think of changes I'd like to make, the darn thing just works: the changes would essentially be cosmetic.
+I feel comfortable recommending it for your use as well.

 ## Quick Start

 * Add `[org.craigandera/causatum "0.3.0"]` to your dependencies in `project.clj`.